exo-lang/exo-editor-user-study/quiz3/README.md

 ```

 ## Incorrect Output
+This output is partially correct: it manages to reduce the height dimension from H+2 to 34.
+However, it wasn't able to reduce the memory in the width direction.
 ```
 def tile_and_fused_blur(W: size, H: size, blur_y: ui16[H, W] @ DRAM,
                         inp: ui16[H + 2, W + 2] @ DRAM):